cjolowicz/blog/content/posts/hypermodern-python-01-setup.md

     the year 2000) by Albert Robida, ca 1902 (source: [Library of Congress](http://www.loc.gov/pictures/item/2007676247/)).

-This guide is aimed both at beginners who are keen to learn best practises from the start, and seasoned Python developers whose workflows are affected by boilerplate and workarounds required by the legacy toolbox.
+This guide is aimed at beginners who are keen to learn best practises from the start, and seasoned Python developers whose workflows are affected by boilerplate and workarounds required by the legacy toolbox.

 > *You need a recent Linux, Unix, or Mac system with